 – supporting those going through difficult times, including help with access to quality food and opportunities to gain skills and experience,

-– discussing issues that are important to us and affect our daily lives; thinking about how we might reimagine society and what action can be taken by the community to move towards a fairer and kinder society.
+– discussing issues that are important to us and affect our daily lives; thinking about how we might re-imagine society and what action can be taken by the community to move towards a fairer, healthier and kinder society.

 We want to contribute to the sense of community in the local area by providing a place where people can come and engage in creative activities for the good of themselves and their community.
-We hope that people will find a welcome at the Real Economy Centre and an opportunity to join with others in an activity that is doing something really worthwhile.
-We have grown used to thinking that everything anyone does for someone else today should be paid for in cash.
-This is the sign of a weak community.
+We hope that people will find a welcome at the Real Economy Centre and an opportunity to join with others in an activity that is worthwhile and in which they might learn new skills and knowledge and gain valuable experience.

 Please get in touch with Florence if you would like to be involved.